 of people with a mental illness are not receiving adequate support.

-These people may not be receiving support because they:
+People may not be receiving support because they:

 Are experiencing social isolation.